-We don’t want you investing time or money in a website that might not be ready as this may seriously hurt your site.
-We therefor recommend a professional audit of the website.
+We don’t want you investing time or money on a website that might not be ready as this may seriously hurt your site.
+We therefore, recommend a professional audit of the website.
 Also, we highly recommend you sign up for “Google Webmaster Tools” and see if there are any issues.
 The ones that show up are critical and should be solved by a trained professional immediately.
 The process will require file access to the server and can be performed by a trained provider.

 Meta-tags and Sitemap’s

 Typically, a well-made site would provide Meta-tag’s and Sitemap’s to your customers automatically from an excerpt of the text.
 This automated approach is nice, but its best to make custom, targeted teasers for your content.
 This may even include images that are shown when sharing content with sites like Facebook and Twitter.